sandeepsnairms/MongoMigrationWebBasedUtility/DeployToACA_README.md

 # Deploy to Azure Container Apps (ACA)

 This guide explains how to deploy the MongoDB Migration Web-Based Utility to Azure Container Apps using the `aca_main.bicep` template.
+ACA provides enterprise-grade auto-scaling, dedicated compute resources, and persistent storage for high-performance migrations.

 ## Prerequisites